 Customs violations could also include probation.
 Not only can probation be instituted for the individual, but also for the corporation as well.
 Going back to the previous example, the corporations were sentenced to 5 years of probation.

 Importing is not a right that a company has, it is a privilege.
 If you violate that privilege, then it can be taken away from you.
 Make sure that you have the tools needed to ensure you and your company are compliant with US Customs.

 If you don’t have a formal written compliance program or an Import compliance manual, don’t wait any longer.
 You don’t want to become the next headline of a company that has violated US Customs laws and regulations.
 If you do have an import compliance program or manual, but need a second look, now is the time to dust it off and see if it needs revising.

 Now is the time to claim your free, no-hassle consultation today!

-Shawna Karajic is a Trade Compliance Specialist for Export Solutions -- a full-service consulting firm specializing in U.S. import and export regulations.
+Shawna Karajic is a Senior Consultant for Export Solutions -- a full-service consulting firm specializing in U.S. import and export regulations.